ADMISSION REQUIREMENTS for Graduates of Lambton College's Practical Nursing Program

 Please refer to the University of Windsor Undergraduate Calendar Admission Requirements for Transfer Students

-Applications for transfer to Nursing are subject to a March 1 deadline for Fall Admission.
-Transfer is based on academic achievement and the availability of space, and a minimum 75% cumulative average is required in order to be considered for a transfer to Nursing.
-In addition all Nursing applicants are required to submit the Applicant Profile form no later than March 1.
+Applications for transfer to Nursing are subject to a March 1 deadline for Fall admission.
+Transfer is based on academic achievement and the availability of space.
+A minimum 75% cumulative average is required to be considered for a transfer to Nursing.
+Applicants must have taken ENG4U, SBI4U, SCH4U, and any grade 12 math or courses that have been deemed equivalent.
+In addition, all Nursing applicants are required to submit the Applicant Profile form no later than March 1.
 It must be submitted directly to the University of Windsor, Office of the Registrar, Windsor, Ontario, N9B 3P4.
 The Applicant Profile form can be found on the Nursing website.